RShankar/Semantic-Web-for-Genomics/Tools/R Studio/readme.md

 Accessing Data Elements: See the ExpressionSetIntroduction, section 5.1.

+Affymetric microarray chip used for the ALL analysis has a corresponding format package at Bioconductor: hgu95av2.db.
+It is attached here with a more descriptive name.

 I have developed a Json tutorial that might be useful here.
 [Link](https://github.com/shankar4/Functional-Genomics/blob/master/bioistar%20handbook/JSONTutorial.R).

 The ALL data is normalized which helps in providing differential gene profiles. it uses the rma() function.
 More [here](http://felixfan.github.io/RMA-Normalization-Microarray/).
 There are tradeoffs.
 Will discuss in class.